 We are subject to state and federal laws and regulations related to privacy, data use, and security.
 In addition, in recent years, there has been a heightened legislative and regulatory focus on data security, including requiring consumer notification in the event of a data breach.
 Legislation has been introduced in Congress and there have been several Congressional hearings addressing these issues.
 From time to time, Congress has considered, and may do so again, legislation establishing requirements for data security and response to data breaches that, if implemented, could affect us by increasing our costs of doing business.
 In addition, several states have enacted privacy or security breach legislation requiring varying levels of consumer notification in the event of a security breach.
 For example, California passed the California Consumer Privacy Act ("CCPA"), which enhances consumer protection and privacy rights by granting consumers resident in California new rights with respect to the collection of their personal data and imposing new operational requirements on businesses, and went into effect in January 2020.
 The CCPA includes a statutory damages framework and private rights of action against businesses that fail to comply with certain CCPA terms or implement reasonable security procedures and practices to prevent data breaches.
+Additionally, in November 2020, California voters passed the California Privacy Rights Act of 2020 ("CPRA").
+Effective in most material respects starting on January 1, 2023, the CPRA imposes additional obligations on companies covered by the legislation and will significantly modify the CCPA, including by expanding the CCPA with additional data privacy compliance requirements that may impact our business.
 Several other states are considering similar legislation.